Injured at Work? Get the Benefits You Deserve.

 Why Injured Workers Choose The Law Offices of Craig A. Altman

-At The Law Offices of Craig A. Altman, we combine extensive legal experience with a deep understanding of New Jersey workers’ compensation law to aggressively pursue the benefits injured workers deserve.
-Here’s why so many choose us to protect their rights and secure fair compensation.
+At The Law Offices of Craig A. Altman, we combine extensive legal experience with a deep understanding of New Jersey workers’ compensation law to aggressively pursue benefits on behalf of the injured worker.
+Here’s why so many choose us to protect their legal rights and secure fair compensation.

-• Deep knowledge of New Jersey workers’ compensation law and the Mercer County court system
+• Deep knowledge of New Jersey workers’ compensation law and the Mercer County and New Jersey Supreme Court systems

 • Decades of success handling claims for injured employees in all industries

-• Aggressive legal strategies against insurance carriers that delay or deny benefits
+• Aggressive legal strategies against insurance carriers that delay or deny claim benefits

 • Full support through every stage of your workers’ compensation case, from filing to settlement or appeal